itxshakil/movieguru/README.md

 You can contribute in this project so we can make this better.

-## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

 ## Security Vulnerabilities

-If you discover a security vulnerability within Ediary, please send an e-mail to Shakil Alam via [itxshakil@gmail.com](mailto:itxshakil@gmail.com).
+If you discover a security vulnerability within Movie Guru, please send an e-mail to Shakil Alam via [itxshakil@gmail.com](mailto:itxshakil@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License

-The Ediary is open-sourced webapp licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Movie Guru is an open-sourced webapp licensed under the [MIT license](https://opensource.org/licenses/MIT).